SabrinaSchalz/R-Portfolio/README.md

 Psychology experiment cats: this is the code I used to analyse data from an experiment with human participants tasked to discriminate cats (and in a different version, crows) by their voices.
 The paper can be found here: https://escholarship.org/uc/item/304034cn

 K-means clustering birds by song: this is the script I used to analyse unpublished data collected by Warren-Horrod Wilson in joint project.
 The aim was to find clusters of acoustic parameters in crow calls.

-Call outcomes predictor script: this is a script I wrote to help a company find predictors of call outcomes based on call center data files.
-The data is owned by the company and not open-source.